Ceres: Roman Goddess of Fertility and the Commoners

 What are Plebs?

 The plebs existed in opposition to the other classes in society, mainly the patriarchy.
-Patriarchs are basically the one with all the money, the politicians, or the ones that claim to know how we should live.
+Patriarchs are basically the ones with all the money, the politicians, or the ones who claim to know how we should live.
 Since they are born in positions with relative power (male, white, ‘Western’ countries), they can quite easily impose their often murky thoughts on others.

 The exact reason why someone would belong to the patriarchy or to the plebs is quite uncertain, but probably rooted in ethnic, economic, and political differences between the two orders.